FAQ

 What format should I store phone numbers in?

 In most cases you should store phone numbers in standardised international format (E.164), e.g. +447740123456.
+That way, you can just store a single string that contains all the information you need (the phone number and the country it belongs to).

 How do I submit the full international number in a normal HTML form?